Forward equations for option prices in semimartingale models: Forward PIDEs for call options

-In this section we present a proof of Theorem \ref{pide.forward.prop}.
-The proof is based on the Tanaka-Meyer formula \cite[Theorem 9.43]{shengchia92} and assumption \eqref{H}. \begin{proof} We first note that, by replacing $\mathbb{P}$ by the conditional measure ${\mathbb{P}}_{|\mathcal{F}_0}$ given $\mathcal{F}_0$, we may replace the conditional expectation in (\ref{def.call}) by an expectation with respect to the marginal distribution $p^S_T(dy)$ of $S_T$ under ${\mathbb{P}}_{|\mathcal{F}_{t_0}}$.
-Thus, without loss of generality, we put $t_0=0$ in the sequel, consider the case where ${\mathcal{F}_0}$ only contains null sets and we denote $C_0(T,K)\equiv C(T,K)$ for simplicity.\\ (\ref{def.call}) can be expressed as
+In this section we present a proof of Theorem \ref{ch3.pide.forward.prop} using the Tanaka-Meyer formula for semimartingales \cite[Theorem 9.43]{shengchia92} under assumption \eqref{ch3.H}. \begin{proof} We first note that, by replacing $\mathbb{P}$ by the conditional measure ${\mathbb{P}}_{|\mathcal{F}_{t_0}}$ given $\mathcal{F}_{t_0}$, we may replace the conditional expectation in (\ref{ch3.def.call}) by an expectation with respect to the marginal distribution $p^S_T(dy)$ of $S_T$ under ${\mathbb{P}}_{|\mathcal{F}_{t_0}}$.
+Thus, without loss of generality, we set $t_0=0$ in the sequel and consider the case where ${\mathcal{F}_0}$ is the $\sigma$-algebra generated by all $\mathbb{P}$-null sets and we denote $C_0(T,K)\equiv C(T,K)$ for simplicity. (\ref{ch3.def.call}) can be expressed as